MrRare96/simplelogin/README.md

 How it basicly works:

-register(nickname, password, email) -> encrypted using password as key -> random verification string created -> stored in database -> mail with link to verify.php?verifycode="random verification string" will bes end to email. -> return to specified webpage
+register(nickname, password, email) -> encrypted using password as key -> random verification string created -> stored in database -> mail with link to verify.php?verifycode="random verification string" will be send to email. -> return to specified webpage

 verification(verifycode) -> compare to verifycode in database -> change verified column to yes -> return to specified webpage